immiao/Project3-CUDA-Path-Tracer/README.md

 * **Direct lighting**

-Sending a ray at the last bounce:
+Sending a ray to the light source at the last bounce:

 	// direct lighting
 	if (pathSegment.remainingBounces == 1)